-We constantly get calls from employees who have the onset of serious health issues, they worry about being dismissed, loss of income amongst other concerns.
+We constantly get calls from employees who have the onset of a serious health issue.
+They worry about being dismissed, loss of income amongst other concerns.
 I have chosen to discuss Multiple Sclerosis, because in the last year I’ve had several friends or associates who have the onset of MS at a relatively young age.
 But what happens within MS being discuss here, is transferable to other health events.
 Your always welcome to call me directly to discuss the matter.

 I’m afraid of being treated differently, bullied or missing out on opportunities at work…

-It is entirely normal and understandable to be concerned about facing discrimination or being treated differently as a result of disclosing your diagnosis.
-You may not wish to inform your employer of your MS because you do not want to be missed for opportunities or you desire to continue maintaining normalcy in your employment.
-Deciding not to disclose, or delaying disclosure, may be appropriate for you in these circumstances and it would not be considered lying or cheating. (we see this with issues around early pregnancy).
+It is entirely normal and understandable to be concerned about facing discrimination.
+Being treated differently as a result of disclosing your diagnosis.
+Concerned about being dismissed.
+You may not wish to inform your employer of your MS because you do not want to be missed for opportunities.
+Or you desire to continue maintaining normalcy in your employment.
+Deciding not to disclose, or delaying disclosure, may be appropriate for you in these circumstances.
+It would not be considered lying or cheating. (we see this with issues around early pregnancy).

-There is no requirement for you to disclose your MS to your employer unless the symptoms and side effects you experience, are likely to affect your ability and capacity to perform the inherent requirements of your role, or are likely to present a risk to yourself or others.
+There is no requirement for you to disclose your serious health issue (MS) to your employer unless the symptoms and side effects you experience, are likely to affect your ability and capacity to perform the inherent requirements of your role, or are likely to present a risk to yourself or others.
 You cannot be dismissed for this course of action.

-How do I know when to disclose my MS
+How do I know when to disclose my serious health issue (MS)

 However, if you are a classroom teacher and you can confidently perform the inherent duties of your role despite suffering from some fatigue, or needing to request some time off yard duty on hot days, then you can determine whether you wish to disclose your MS or not because it is not substantially affecting your capacity to work, or posing a danger to yourself and others.

-It can be daunting to disclose your diagnosis of MS to your employer, but you should also consider the significant benefits you may experience if you do so.
-First, you may be able to increase education and awareness of MS by speaking to your employer and your colleagues about how it affects you.
-It also provides the opportunity to negotiate suitable working arrangements that allow you to perform your role to the best of your abilities, while also making accomodations where necessary.
+It can be daunting to disclose your diagnosis of MS to your employer.
+However you should also consider the significant benefits you may experience if you do so.
+First, you may be able to increase education and awareness of MS by speaking to your employer.
+Your colleagues about how it affects you.
+It also provides the opportunity to negotiate suitable working arrangements that allow you to perform your role to the best of your abilities, while also making accommodations where necessary.

 Disclosure can also reduce any stress or anxiousness you experience from trying to cover up signs and symptoms of MS, trying to provide explanations for medical appointments and absences from work.
 It can be largely relieving once you tell your employer and it also provides them with the opportunity to speak with you and understand what your needs are.
 Although you may be reluctant to do so, you consider giving your employer a chance to address your needs.

-If your employer is requesting information about your MS, they must ensure they are doing this respectfully, and in a manner that is not fair or intrusive.
-This means they need to tell you why they are seeking this information, advise you of any consequences if you do not respond to them, allow you to have access to your own information, and provide you with the contact details of those who will receive copies of your information.
+If your employer is requesting information about your MS, they must ensure they are doing this respectfully.
+It’s in a manner that is not fair or intrusive.
+This means they need to tell you why they are seeking this information.
+Advise you of any consequences if you do not respond to them.
+Allow you to have access to your own information.
+Provide you with the contact details of those who will receive copies of your information.

 The most important thing to remember is that you remain in control of the information you are willing to give.
 You can choose how much and to whom you wish to share your diagnosis.
 If certain symptoms or side effects are not particularly relevant to your work and they do not pose a risk to your safety or that of others, you do not need to feel obliged to disclose this information.
 However, the more information you do communicate to your employer, the better chance they have of being able to provide meaningful support and assistance.

-At the same time, it is necessary to note that your employer may not know much about MS and you may have to educate them on what it is, what its symptoms are and how it affects your work.
-Nevertheless, it is an opportunity to initiate a discussion and you can work with your employer to ensure that appropriate arrangements can be made to allow you to continue fulfilling the requirements of your role.
-Under federal and state legislation, your employer cannot discriminate against you or harass you if and when you disclose your MS, and they must also endeavor to make reasonable adjustments to support you in your role.
+At the same time, it is necessary to note that your employer may not know much about MS. You may have to educate them on what it is, what its symptoms are and how it affects your work.
+Nevertheless, it is an opportunity to initiate a discussion and you can work with your employer.
+This is to ensure that appropriate arrangements can be made to allow you to continue fulfilling the requirements of your role.
+Under federal and state legislation, your employer cannot discriminate against you or harass you if and when you disclose your MS. They must also endeavor to make reasonable adjustments to support you in your role.

 If you are worried about who this information goes to, you can maintain open communication with your employer and ask them about who else will be told about your diagnosis.
-You can also request the matter be kept as confidential as possible and that it not be disclosed to your colleagues, if you do not want them to know.
-This may mean you provide them with a specified list of who you do and do not want them to disclose this information toyou’re your employer can then speak to you about how to proceed.
-Remember that you are in control and in making these requests to your employer, you are simply exercising your workplace rights, and not doing anything unlawful or questionable.
+You can also request the matter be kept as confidential as possible.
+That it not be disclosed to your colleagues, if you do not want them to know.
+This may mean you provide them with a specified list of who you do and do not want them to disclose this information to.
+So you’re your employer can then speak to you about how to proceed.
+Remember that you are in control and in making these requests to your employer.
+You are simply exercising your workplace rights, and not doing anything unlawful or questionable.

 I have disclosed my MS and now I feel as though I am being discriminated against…

-As previously mentioned, it is unlawful for your employer to be discriminating against you or harassing you as a result of your disclosure of MS. Discrimination can be both direct and indirect, meaning it can occur when someone is treated less favourably because of a personal characteristics, or where a policy and/or rule treats everyone in the same way but has an unfair effect on certain groups or individuals.
-It is unlawful for your employer or for any of your colleagues to be treating you less favourably because you have MS and if they are insulting you or making humiliating jokes, then this also constitutes harassment because of disability.
+As previously mentioned, it is unlawful for your employer to be discriminating against you or harassing you as a result of your disclosure of MS. Discrimination can be both direct and indirect.
+Meaning it can occur when someone is treated less favorably because of a personal characteristics.
+Or where a policy and/or rule treats everyone in the same way but has an unfair effect on certain groups or individuals.
+It is unlawful for your employer or for any of your colleagues to be treating you less favourably because you have MS. If they are insulting you or making humiliating jokes, then this also constitutes harassment because of disability.

-In response to the discrimination you are facing, you may be eligible to lodge a General Protections Application before the Fair work Commission which highlights the adverse action you have faced as a result of your disability.
+In response to the discrimination you are facing, you may be eligible to lodge a General Protections Application before the Fair work Commission.
+This will highlight the adverse action you have faced as a result of your disability.
 You may also submit a Statement of Complaint to a Equal Opportunity Commission or Anti-Discrimination Board to seek compensation for this discrimination.